 To get even more from your pixel, you can set up events to figure out how your prospects are behaving on your website.
 These events, like when someone makes a purchase, clicks a button, etc. will give your conversions context.

-- Select Track Event on Page Load if the action you want to track is someone clicking something, like a button or link.
+- Select Track Event on Inline Action if the action you want to track is someone clicking something, like a button or link.

 - For page load events: paste the code just under the closing header section of the page (you should find that right after the opening tag).